Current Status: Non-Operational – undergoing Heavy Overhaul

 D9518 was one of those that went to the NCB at Ashington Colliery in Northumberland and worked there until 1986.
 When withdrawn due to severe wear and in a dilapidated condition, the loco moved to the Rutland Railway Museum where she was tidied up and became a static exhibit before moving to undercover storage at the Nene Valley Railway in 2006, after being robbed of parts to help restore sister locomotive D9555.

-The loco moved to Williton in 2011 and a complete stripdown has reduced the locomotive to a collection of parts, all of which are gradually being refurbished or renewed.
-Being a long-term project, there is no date set for a return to service, but it could be in five years from now, subject to funding.
+The loco was acquired by the DEPG and moved to Williton in 2011 and a complete stripdown has reduced the locomotive to a collection of parts, all of which are gradually being refurbished or renewed.
+Being a long-term project, there is no date set for a return to service, but it could be within five years from now, subject to funding.

 Engine: Paxman 6YJXL V6 turbocharged 26 litre high speed diesel